softchris/golang-book/05-misc/03-regex/README.md

 ## Character classes

-Character classes is able to distinguish between different types of characters.
+Character classes are able to distinguish between different types of characters.
 Different types can be newlines, digits, letters and so on.

 Let's have a look at some common types you are likely to encounter: